Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Residual Mechanisms and Property-Specific Effects

-\paragraph{Exploratory probes (Phase~1).} DeepSeek~V3.2 served as the Phase~1 primary ($N = 50$ per condition); Opus~4.6 and GPT-5.2 were added to flesh out the confirmatory design.
-On BBQ, a passthrough-to-aggressive dose-response yielded the predicted monotonic decline ($0$/$-6$/$-12$~pp; the minimal chain at $+0.0$~pp is consistent with structural inertness, Prediction~1).
-TruthfulQA showed the expected mirror image ($+2$/$+8$/$+18$~pp under misconception-invocation, supporting Prediction~3), and a three-model comparison turned up a preliminary vulnerability gradient (Opus robust, DeepSeek moderate, GPT-5.2 severe) that motivated Prediction~4.
-Full Phase~1 results appear in Appendix~\ref{app:phase1-pilot} (Tables~\ref{tab:invocation-mechanism}--\ref{tab:three-model}, Figures~\ref{fig:e4-exp6-mirror}--\ref{fig:three-model-intensity}).
+DeepSeek~V3.2 was the Phase~1 primary.
+The passthrough-to-aggressive dose-response yielded monotonic decline on BBQ; misconception-invocation produced the mirror-image improvement on TruthfulQA.
+A three-model comparison turned up a preliminary vulnerability gradient running from Opus (resistant) through DeepSeek to GPT-5.2 (vulnerable; Appendix~\ref{app:phase1-pilot}).